microsoft/playwright/docs/src/downloads.md

 For uploading files, see the [uploading files](./input.md#upload-files) section.
 :::

 For every attachment downloaded by the page, [`event: Page.download`] event is emitted.
-If you create a browser context with the [`option: acceptDownloads`] set, all these attachments are going to be downloaded into a temporary folder.
+All these attachments are going to be downloaded into a temporary folder.
 You can obtain the download url, file system path and payload stream using the [Download] object from the event.

 You can specify where to persist downloaded files using the [`option: downloadsPath`] option in [`method: BrowserType.launch`].